mharbol/aoc-2025/src/days/day07.md

 ---
 # Day 7
 This was a really good day.
-My part 2 solution actually solved part 1 as a side-effect.
+My part 2 solution actually solved part 1 as a side-effect, so I ended up simplifying the solution to use the same function for both.
-I included both implementations just to have them, however the part 2 solution (`trace_down_quantum_tachyon()`) is used for both parts.